Composition of blood PDF

 Leukocytes

-▪ Leukocytes are also known as white blood cells (WBC) as they are colorless due to the lack of hemoglobin.
+▪ Leukocytes are also known as white blood cells (WBC) as they are colourless due to the lack of haemoglobin.

 ▪ They are nucleated and are relatively lesser in number which average 6000-8000 mm3 of blood.